 Sort your expenses

 Now that you have an idea of where your money is going, try to sort out your spending.
 Two easy categories to start with are “fixed costs” and “flexible spending”.
 Fixed costs include things you will spend on each month, with little variance in the amount.
 These could be rent or mortgage payments, phone bills, internet bills, car payments, gym memberships etc. Flexible spending consists of spending on things that can vary from month-to-month.
 Examples of flexible spending are eating out, shopping, entertainment and even groceries.
 Once you have this down, compare your fixed costs and your flexible spending.
+A good accounting software such QuickBooks can be a handy tool for you.
+With Cloud QuickBooks Enterprise Hosting on a cloud citrix virtual desktop you can easily manage your budget and expenses remotely from anywhere on any device.

 Consider your monthly income